1 Microsoft Way, Redmond, WA 98052-6399

 component aimed at identifying and testing input methods which enable

 bimanual computer interfacing.
-In addition, there is a hardware component
+In addition, there was a hardware

-which enables both hands to provide input, as well as addressing several
+which enabled both hands to provide input, as well as addressing several

 ergonomic deficiencies found in many of today's standard input devices.